Bedfordia arborescens

-Bedfordia arborescens, known as the blanket leaf, is a shrub or small tree of south eastern Australia.
+Bedfordia arborescens, known as the blanket leaf, is a shrub or small tree of southeastern Australia.
 It occurs in or around temperate rainforests in areas of high altitude.
-The natural range of distribution on the mainland is from the Otway Ranges and Wilsons Promontory (39° S) in the far south east of the Australian continent to Monga National Park (35° S) near Braidwood, New South Wales.
+The natural range of distribution on the mainland is from the Otway Ranges and Wilsons Promontory (39° S) in the far southeast of the Australian continent to Monga National Park (35° S) near Braidwood, New South Wales.
 There is also an isolated occurrence in Tasmania on Cape Barren Island.
 Other common names are blanket bush, flannel leaf and tree blanketleaf.

 Description

-Usually 3 to 6 metres in height, sometimes reaching 12 metres tall and a 45 cm trunk diameter.
-The long leaves and their woolly white underside makes it easy to identify.
-Blanket Leaf is often crooked and asymmetrical.
-The trunk is not straight, irregular in cross section but not buttressed.
+Usually 3 to 6 metres in height, sometimes reaching 12 m tall and a 45 cm trunk diameter.
+The long leaves and their woolly white underside make it easy to identify.
+Blanket leaf is often crooked and asymmetrical.
+The trunk is not straight, irregular in cross-section but not buttressed.
 The main branches form close to the ground.

-Small branches covered in a whitish felt.
-Older branches covered in stringy and flaky brown bark.
-Leaves alternate, entire, wavy edged.
-White underneath, dull green above.
-15 to 24 cm long and 2 to 4 cm wide.
+Small branches are covered in a whitish felt.
+Older branches are covered in stringy and flaky brown bark.
+The leaves are alternate, entire, wavy edged, white underneath, and dull green above.
+They are 15 to 24 cm long and 2 to 4 cm wide.
 The midrib is sunken on the top side, but raised on the lower side.

 Yellow flowers without ray florets form on panicles in November to January.
-The fruit is a ribbed achene, whitish with bristles on the top.
-8 mm long in the shape of a cigar.
+The fruit is a ribbed achene, whitish with bristles on the top, 8 mm long in the shape of a cigar.
 Fruiting occurs from December to January.

 Whilst in no way related, the first impression of a healthy stand of blanket tree is strongly reminiscent of the rhododendrons of the Himalayas and China.
-This is due to similar growth habit, leaf arrangement and shape and is consistent with a plant which grows in the middle vegetation layers, and which has the role of shading the ground.
+This is due to similar growth habit, leaf arrangement and shape, and is consistent with a plant which grows in the middle vegetation layers, and which has the role of shading the ground.

-Following the bushfires in the summer of 2006 in the Howqua Valley, Victoria, Australia, a substantial area of forest has been colonised by Bedfordia arborescens as an understory in the eucalypt dominated valleys south of Mount Timbertop.
+Following the bushfires in the summer of 2006 in the Howqua Valley, Victoria, a substantial area of forest has been colonised by Bedfordia arborescens as an understory in the eucalypt dominated valleys south of Mount Timbertop.